Gwion/GwionTour/src/hello_world.md

 ## A simple example, step by step

-We are gonna write a typical Gwion *Hello, World!*
+We are going to write a typical Gwion *Hello, World!*

 ### Prepare to make sound